 Over the past decade, downtown has seen dramatic transformation and growth, and it’s not slowing down.
 Renovations and revitalization projects continue up and down Main Street and President Clinton Avenue.
 Tourists and residents alike can’t get enough of the new amenities, like the renovated Robinson Center and restaurants popping up along Downtown’s Creative Corridor and in SoMa (South Main).

 Some metro residents skip the commute and opt for downtown living in high-rise, river-view condos, like those of River Market and 300 Third towers.
 Others choose the historic Quapaw Quarter or settle in hip SoMa.
 These neighborhoods boast eco-friendly dwellings, grand Southern mansions and refurbished eye-catchers — not to mention locally minded restaurants like South on Main and The Root Café.

 The 42,000 people who work in the heart of the capital city Monday through Friday enjoy walkability to popular establishments like Capital Bar & Grill, Samantha’s Tap Room & Wood Grill, Cache Restaurant, At the Corner and many more.

 Many other restaurants reside in Downtown’s River Market, a vibrant gathering place in the city.
-Farmers markets, bars, concert venues, shops, the main library and incredible riverside parks make for an all-inclusive experience downtown.
+Farmers markets, bars, concert venues, shops, the main library and incredible riverside parks make for an all-inclusive experience.

 The William J. Clinton Presidential Center is a huge lure, enticing tourists and residents alike to explore its temporary exhibits and the history of the country’s 42nd president.

-The corporate ladder in downtown is extensive with regional power players and nationally known companies like Stephens Inc. (the largest investment bank off Wall Street), Heifer International (a nonprofit that works to fight hunger and poverty worldwide), Arkansas Children’s Hospital and the state’s government, which operates out of the capitol and surrounding buildings.
+The corporate ladder here is extensive with regional power players and nationally known companies like Stephens Inc. (the largest investment bank off Wall Street), Heifer International (a nonprofit that works to fight hunger and poverty worldwide), Arkansas Children’s Hospital and the state’s government, which operates out of the capitol and surrounding buildings.